kevinsogo/compgen/docs/preparation.md

 ## Detecting subtasks automatically

 If your problem has subtasks, and if your validator handles the subtasks, then we can detect which subtask(s) each input file belongs to by simply running `kg subtasks`.
-This assumes that `valid_subtasks` and `validator` has been set in `details.json`.
+This assumes that `valid_subtasks` and `validator` have been set in `details.json`.